What are the dates during which I need to be at camp?

 Do we get days off?

-Yes, every staff member gets one day off and one night off each week.
+Yes, every staff member gets one day off per week.
 Additionally, counselors get one period per day free from camper responsibilities.

 What does it mean to be accredited?